 Sonoma Water simulates a range of scenarios using RR ResSim to understand multiple possible outcomes and takes an adaptive approach by continually monitoring water supply conditions and adjusting model inputs accordingly.
-For the purpose of the AWSDA, the following hydrologic assumptions were used to characterize the current year and subsequent dry year (note: given that hydrologic data from water years2 1911 through 2017 serve as the basis of the hydrology in the model, the simulations were performed on a water-year basis and then presented on a monthly basis for July 2023 through June 2024).
+For the purpose of the AWSDA, the following hydrologic assumptions were used to characterize the current year and subsequent dry year (Note: given that hydrologic data from water years2 1911 through 2017 serve as the basis of the hydrology in the model, the simulations were performed on a water-year basis and then presented on a monthly basis for July 2024 through June 2025).

-- For the remainder of water year 2023 (June through September): Starting with actual observed conditions at the time of the assessment (late May 2023), Sonoma Water projected conditions through the remainder of the water year using 1942 hydrology, which represents the tenth percentile May through September period based on unimpaired flow.
-Since the current year as defined in the AWSDA ends June 30, 2023, the last 3 months in water year 2023 represent the first 3 months of the subsequent dry year in the AWSDA (July through September 2023). - For water year 2024 (October 2023 through September 2024): Conditions for water year 2024 were modeled using the 1972 hydrology (tenth percentile water year based on total Russian River unimpaired flow).
-For the purpose of the AWSDA, results are presented on a monthly basis through June 2024.
+- For the remainder of water year 2024 (April through September): Starting with actual observed conditions at the time of the assessment (late March 2024), Sonoma Water projected conditions through the remainder of the water year using 1927 hydrology, which represents the most similar hydrologic conditions to the current year based on the California Nevada River Forecast Center (CNRFC) 30-day flow forecast.
+Since the current year as defined in the AWSDA ends June 30, 2024, the last 3 months in water year 2024 represent the first 3 months of the subsequent dry year in the AWSDA (July through September 2024). - For water year 2025 (October 2024 through September 2025): Conditions for water year 2025 were modeled using the 1972 hydrology (tenth percentile water year based on total Russian River unimpaired flow).
+For the purpose of the AWSDA, results are presented on a monthly basis through June 2025.